LucianoCerullo77/AngularFH/README.md

-# AngularFH
+# Angular Learning

 This is the Angular course of Fernando Herrera.

-Dragon Ball Z Characters App (Currently offline due to owner decision. ): https://dbzcharacters-angular.netlify.app/
+Dragon Ball Z Characters App (Currently offline due to owner decision): https://dbzcharacters-angular.netlify.app/

 Current Projects on Work: 7